stephen-thornton/stephen-thornton.github.io/_miscellaneous/Prosperity.md

 This sequence multiplies your starting currency by 1.08868032.
 Many other participating teams also found this optimal trade, leading to a ~1000-way tie in the manual Round 1.

-# Round 2: Competitive container-picking
+# Round 2: Competitive container picking
 In this round, 10 containers are presented.
 Each container has a different amount of seashells inside of it $c_i$.
 When we select a box, we share its contents with some number of *individuals* $n_i$ (also printed on the box) and also some percentage of teams that select the same box as we do.
 To be precise, the payout $w_i$ from selecting box $i$ with $c_i$ seashells and $n_i$ individuals when a fraction $f_i$ of the total number of teams also select that box is

 $$w_i = \frac{c_i}{n_i+100*f_i}.$$